 The revised Statement of Purpose will be sent to Ofsted annually and when any significant changes have been made, within 28 days of approval by the registered provider.

-The Statement of Purpose will be available to all staff via the Trust's intranet and to members of the public via the Trust's website.
+The Statement of Purpose will be available to all staff via intranet and to members of the public via our website.
 Paper copies can be provided to children looked after and their parents on request.

 Details of Registration